Husband commits suicide after killing wife

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-One Niaz Ali, resident of Palosa Charsadda, killed himself after he gunned down his wife over some a domestic issue.
+One Niaz Ali, resident of Palosa Charsadda, killed himself after he gunned down his wife over some domestic reason.

 The police handed over the bodies of the two to their families after autopsy at the District Headquarters Hospital.